ComNets-Bremen/Python-Course/README.md

 major operating systems some with such an editor (Notepad in case of Windows) but it is worth having a look on more powerful editors like for example:

+* Spyder (also shipped with Anaconda): https://www.spyder-ide.org/
 * Notepad++ (Windows): https://notepad-plus-plus.org
 * Programmers Notepad (Windows): http://www.pnotepad.org/
 * Eclipse (all): https://eclipse.org/
 * Scite (all): http://www.scintilla.org/SciTE.html
 * Visual Studio Code (all): https://code.visualstudio.com/
+* Jupyter (also shipped with Anaconda): https://jupyter.org/
 * ...